-If you are curious on how to actually help your hair naturally achieve it’s maximum thickness and growing potential then I can tell you.
+Similarly, if you are curious on how to actually help your hair naturally achieve its maximum thickness and growing potential then I can tell you.
 Read on!

 Everyone knows about Mane n’ Tail

-Weather from television or from your experience with horses or just because a friend told you to start using it, you’ve probably heard of this product.
+Whether from television or from your experience with horses — even just because a friend told you to start using it, you’ve probably heard of this product.

 So of course I decided to start using it because:

 - Why not?
-Who doesn’t want longer thinker, hair?
+Who doesn’t want longer, thicker, hair?

 - It’s made for horses so that’s kind of a reason too, right?

-So before I tell you exactly what I noticed and my experience with the product, I’m going to talk about the product in some detail and research I did before using it.
+So before I tell you exactly what I noticed and my experience with the product, I’m going to talk about the product in some detail.
+I’ll also let you know what research I did before using it.